AvaloniaUI/Live.Avalonia/README.md

 ```
 Now, edit the control returned by `ILiveView.CreateView`, and the app will hot reload! 🔥

+> **Pro tip** If you are willing to use an assembly weaving tool like [ReactiveUI.Fody](https://www.reactiveui.net/docs/handbook/view-models/boilerplate-code) for `INotifyPropertyChanged` injections, extract your view models to a separate assembly.
+For example, the [`Live.Avalonia.Sample`](https://github.com/worldbeater/Live.Avalonia/blob/master/Live.Avalonia.Sample/Live.Avalonia.Sample.csproj#L16) project references the [`Live.Avalonia.Sample.Library`](https://github.com/worldbeater/Live.Avalonia/tree/main/Live.Avalonia.Sample.Library) project in order to have assembly postprocessing working as expected.

 ### Retaining App State

 As we discovered in [this Twitter thread](https://twitter.com/MihaMarkic/status/1283345704405082112), the state is retained, if you keep it in your [ViewModel](https://www.reactiveui.net/docs/handbook/view-models/) and pass it from `Window` to your `View` inside the `ILiveView.CreateView` method.
 So, if you are willing to keep app state the same after a hot reload, use the following `ILiveView.CreateView` implementation: